-We're working towards 60% renewable energy by 2022 and 80% by 2030.
+We're working towards 80% renewable energy by 2030.
 That means when you plug in your appliances, heat your home using electricity, or switch to an electric vehicle, you're plugging into a grid that's getting greener over time.
 The community solar garden gives customers an opportunity to offset the remaining portion of their energy use with clean energy generated from the solar garden.

 The subscription fee, called the Monthly Solar Capacity Charge, is $6.86 per kilowatt (kW) of solar.

 The cost will be offset by a monthly credit, called the Solar Energy Credit, which is based on your share of power produced.
 A customer is credited at a rate of 5.603 cents/kWh of solar energy generated (in 2022, rising by 2% per year).